Rohan-707/Rohan-707/README.md

 # Somsankar Chakraborty

-✨ I'm a passionate web developer with a keen interest in both frontend and backend technologies.
-My goal is to build dynamic, scalable, and efficient web applications.

-🔭 I’m currently working on React Projects
-💬 Ask me about Python, Flask
+I am a passionate developer with strong interests in both web development and machine learning.
+I enjoy building responsive, scalable web applications while also exploring data-driven solutions using ML techniques.
+My goal is to combine intelligent systems with modern web technologies to create impactful and efficient real-world applications.

 ---